How Ballpoint Pens Are Made

 How are ballpoint pens made: The Basic Process

-A small metal ball is clamped into a chamber, loose enough to still roll and move and tight enough not to fall out, with one end opened into the ink reservoir and one end that exposes the ball.
+They clamp a small metal ball into a chamber, ensuring its loose enough to roll and move but not tight enough to fall out.
+One end opens into the ink reservoir, and the other end exposes the ball.

-The ink reservoir is filled with oil-based ballpoint ink.
+Next, they fill the ink reservoir with oil-based ink.

-Then, a barrel and grip are placed around the ball-and-socket mechanism and ink reservoir, and the ballpoint pen is ready to write.
+Finally, they place a barrel and grip around the ball-and-socket mechanism and ink reservoir making the ballpoint pen ready to write.

-Next up: what raw material is necessary to make a ballpoint pen.
+Next up: what raw material is necessary for the process?

 Raw Materials

-The raw material of a ballpoint pen can vary greatly depending on what the material of the barrel, but as a general rule ballpoint pens are made with the following raw materials:
+The raw materials for a ballpoint pen vary greatly and depend on the material of the barrel, but manufacturers generally use the following:

-Ballpoint pen ink is a little harder to pinpoint down to specific raw ingredients since every manufacturer has a different proprietary formula.
-The general components of ballpoint pen ink are as follows:
+Ballpoint ink is a little harder to pinpoint down to specific raw ingredients since every manufacturer has a different proprietary formula.
+The general components of the ink are as follows:

 Common materials used in ballpoint pens